divincode/amazoncc/README.md

     React JS as the front end framework
     Datebase and Hosting from Google Firebase

+Features-
+    User Login/Logout and Authencition
+    Addition of products to cart
+    Checkout and False payment
+    Real time rendering of the orders placed
+    Absolute Clean UI and UX

 Tasks Todo -
     1.Real time payment
     2.Backend dash board and Product generator